WHAT IS HAPPENING IN MOROCCO

 Morocco’s seismic agency put it at 5 miles down.
 In either case, such shallow quakes are more dangerous.

-The death toll in Morocco is over 1,000 and rising quickly.
+The death toll in Morocco is nearly 3,000 people.

-Buildings have been reduced to rubble, and most of the damage has happened outside of the cities and towns in harder-to-reach areas.
+Buildings have been reduced to rubble.
+Most of the damage has happened outside of the cities and towns in harder to reach areas.
+Half a million people have been displaced in the country.

 Earthquakes are relatively rare in North Africa.
 A magnitude 5.8 tremor struck near Agadir and caused thousands of deaths in 1960.